cityofsurrey/ckanext-surrey/ckanext/surrey/docs/customization.md

-# Customizing CKAN - Surrey Extension
+# Customizing CKAN - City of Surrey Extension

 This document explains some of the changes done for the CKAN Surrey extension, mainly to customize the apparence of CKAN, as well as some configuration changed.